Around the start of every school year, we hear the question: what’s the difference between the PSAT and the SAT?

 Now to the structural differences, outlined for you in a neat table.

 The highlighted regions of the chart distinguish sections of the PSAT that differ from their corresponding SAT sections.
 As you’ll see, the PSAT Reading and Math sections all contain fewer questions than do their SAT counterparts, and are thus shorter than their corresponding SAT math sections (the exception being the No-Calculator Math).
-Also note that there is no essay on the PSAT.
-(Note, too, that the Essay section is optional on the SAT.)

 And that’s pretty much it!
 In summary, the PSAT and SAT are extremely similar, though the PSAT is slightly shorter and easier.
 For students who want to practice with the PSAT prior to its administration this October, see the official practice test on the College Board’s website here.